OmkarAvinash/git-basics/README.md

 # git-basics
-Basics on git usage and implementation
+BASICS ON GIT

+In this session we are learning the basics of git and github